 - Compensation/range of pay for the job

-- Hours of work – regular work week, shift work, part-time hours, etc.
+- Hours of work – Full time, part-time hours or on-call hours, etc.

 - Responsibilities of the job